Santa-Paws/disjsx/README.md

 ## Final Rendering

-Remember to always use the `renderDiscordMessage` function to convert your DisJSX tree into the JSON payload expected by Discord:
+Remember to always use the appropriate rendering function to convert your DisJSX tree into the JSON payload expected by Discord:

+### For Messages

 ```tsx
 import { Message, Content, renderDiscordMessage } from "disjsx";